Skip to content

 Nurse Licensure Compact (NLC) Information

-Despite ongoing efforts since early 2020 by the Alaska Board of Nursing, the Dunleavy Administration, the Alaska Hospital and Healthcare Association, and many others, Alaska has not yet joined the Multistate Nurse Licensure Compact (NLC).
+Despite ongoing efforts since early 2020 by the Alaska Board of Nursing, the Dunleavy Administration, the Alaska Hospital and Healthcare Association, and many others, the Alaska legislature has not yet passed legislation to allow Alaska to join the Multistate Nurse Licensure Compact (NLC).
 We know Alaska’s nurses and residents want us to join, so the supportive entities and organizations have vowed to continue our efforts until we’re successful.

 NLC Licensure Compact Infographic